thanhld1703/wis.20202.open-edx/.reports/FEATURE_SOCIAL-FOOTER.md

 - Because the current code reads from only the concrete configuration, dynamic site updates show no works.

 ### <u>Solution</u>
-- Change the code into the following snippet:
+- Change the code into the following snippet.
+As quickly explained, the code looks up the dynamic site configurations first, before falling back to the default.
 ```python
 def _footer_social_links():
     platform_name = configuration_helpers.get_value('PLATFORM_NAME', settings.PLATFORM_NAME)